sighmon/bike_air_quality_sensors/README.md

 * Dust particle raw sensor value
 * Carbon monoxide raw sensor value
 * Heater on/off sent as 1 or 0

+### Power usage

+* When heating the Carbon Monoxide sensor: 20 mA
+* When not heating the Carbon Monoxide sensor: 13 mA

 ### Data from the iOS app with GPS location & timestamp